catriona-px/beer/README.md

 # 🍺 Pint or Half?
 A Computational Approach to a Heated Pub Debate

-This repo contains the code for our aims of exploring a simple but surprisingly loaded question:
+This repo contains the code for our aims of exploring a simple but loaded question: Half or Pint?
+Which stays colder...
-**Does a half pint of beer stay colder than a full pint?**

-We took it personally — and computationally.

 ---

-## ✅ What It Does
+## What It Does

 - Simulates how the beer temperature evolves in a pint or half pint over time
 - Includes conduction from the ambient air